bvk1/Scrabble-1/README.md

 Handles wildcard entries.
 Returns a list of all possible words after considering the spaces or special characters, along with the word scores.

 - Aakash - Create hashmap to store the list
-- Bhavya - Form possible words given the rack
+- Bhavya - Form possible words given the rack and handle blank tiles as well
 - Radhika - calculate scoress of words passed

 ###Team 3